What were the biggest concerts The Beatles ever played?

 They were told that 30,000 tickets had been sold for the afternoon show and 50,000 for the second.

-To their horror, however, they discovered that these figures did not remotely reflect the numbers packed in to the stadium.
+To their horror, however, they discovered that these figures did not remotely reflect the numbers packed into the stadium.
 As George puts it in Anthology:

 ...when we got there it was like the Monterrey Pop Festival.
 There were about 200,000 people on the site.